anoma/namada/documentation/spec/src/base-ledger/governance.md

 ### Create vote

-A CLI command to create a signed JSON rappresentation of a vote.
+A CLI command to create a signed JSON representation of a vote.
 The JSON will have the following structure:
 ```
 {
   proposalHash: Base64<Vec<u8>>,